-3.5 Cash or Accrual Accounting
+Cash or Accrual Accounting

 One of the decisions to be made as you start a business is whether to keep your records on a cash or accrual basis of accounting.
-The cash basis of accounting has the advantage of simplicity and almost everyone understands it.
+The cash basis of accounting is only an option for sole traders and partnerships; limited companies must use the accruals basis.
+The cash basis has the advantage of simplicity and almost everyone understands it.
 Under the cash basis of accounting, you record sales when you receive the money and account for expenses when you pay the bills.
 The increase in the money in "the cigar box" at the end of the month is how much you have made.
 Businesses may choose to report their profits on a cash basis for tax purposes if their annual turnover is below £150,000.
-(This threshold was previously linked to the VAT registration limit)
+Starting in the 2024/25 tax year, the cash basis of accounting will be the default for all sole traders and partnerships, regardless of their turnover, although it will be possible to opt-out and use the accruals basis.

 Unfortunately, as we all know, the business world is not always so easy.
-Sales are made to customers and you sometimes must extend credit.
+Sales are made to customers, and you sometimes must extend credit.
 Your business will incur liabilities which are due even though you may not have received the invoice or have the cash available to pay them.
 Most users of financial statements such as bankers and investors are used to accrual-basis statements and expect to see them.
 Once you become familiar with them, they provide a much better measuring device for your business operations than cash-basis statements.

 Whether you use the cash or accrual basis, it is possible to keep books for income tax purposes on a different basis than for financial statements.
 It may be more advantageous (less tax) for you to do so.
-ABC Accountants can advise you on the advantages and feasibility of doing this in your particular circumstances.
+We can advise you on the advantages and feasibility of doing this in your particular circumstances.